 * Please note that ALL 3 attestation sections need to be completed.
 Applicants cannot sign for themselves.

 For the required signatures, the same person(s), appropriately qualified for each of these definitions, may sign for one or more of these roles.
-Unemployed applicants may complete the ‘Unemployment form for renewal’ and are only exempt from two signatures on the attestation form (the employer and supervisor sections) however, still require a qualified personnel to sign the attestation form to attest to your working using your indicated NDT methods within the time period of concern.
-For more clarification for special circumstances, please contact the NDTCB directly.
+Unemployed applicants may complete the ‘Unemployment form for renewal’ and are only exempt from two of the three signatures required on the attestation form (employer and supervisor).
+However, they still require a qualified person to sign the attestation.

 Type of Payment: The following forms of payment are accepted by the NRCan National NDT Certification Body: Company Cheque, Money Order, Visa, MasterCard or AMEX.